esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 The benefit here is that your answer will be phrased in a way that fits your context, without having to specify this for every question.

 ### Use chat history
-With this chatbot we can now prompt the LLM to generate output based on our input and context.
-However, what we can not do, is to ask followup questions.
+With this chatbot the LLM can be prompted to generate output based on the provided input and context.
+However, what is not possible in this state, is to ask followup questions.
 This can be useful to refine the output that it generates.
 So lets implement this as well.

 ```python
 from langchain_core.chat_history import (